luxfi/LPs/LPs/lp-2517-precompile-suite-overview.md

 - **LP-4317**: SLH-DSA Stateless Hash-Based Signatures (FIPS 205)
 - **LP-4318**: ML-KEM Post-Quantum Key Encapsulation (FIPS 203)

+## Rationale

+### Centralized Index

+A single overview document provides several benefits:

+1. **Discoverability**: Developers can find all precompiles in one place
+2. **Comparison**: Easy to compare gas costs and features across precompiles
+3. **Planning**: Helps architects choose the right precompile for their use case
+4. **Maintenance**: Central location for status tracking and updates

+### Security Classification

+Explicitly classifying precompiles by security level:

+1. **Awareness**: Developers understand quantum risks
+2. **Migration Planning**: Clear path from classical to post-quantum
+3. **Risk Assessment**: Informed decisions about cryptographic choices

+### Gas Cost Transparency

+Publishing detailed gas costs enables:

+1. **Cost Estimation**: Accurate transaction fee predictions
+2. **Optimization**: Choose most efficient precompile for use case
+3. **Budgeting**: Plan gas costs for complex operations

+## Backwards Compatibility

+This LP is informational and does not introduce any breaking changes.
+It documents existing precompiles and their interfaces.

+### Precompile Stability

+All documented precompiles maintain backwards compatibility:

+- Address assignments are permanent
+- Interface changes follow semver principles
+- Deprecated features are marked but not removed

+### Cross-Reference Updates

+As individual precompile LPs are updated, this overview will be updated to reflect:

+- New gas costs
+- Updated security classifications
+- New precompile additions

 ## Security Considerations

 ### Address Space